raspberrypilearning/astro-pi-mission-zero/en/step_3.md

 ## Display an image

 The Astro Pi's LED matrix can display colours.
-In this step, you will display images on the Astro Pi's LED matrix.
+In this step, you will display images from nature on the Astro Pi's LED matrix.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 An <span style="color: #0faeb0">**LED matrix**</span> is a grid of LEDs that can be controlled individually or as a group to create different lighting effects.
 The LED matrix on the Sense HAT has 64 LEDs displayed in an 8 x 8 grid.
 The LEDs can be programmed to produce a wide range of colours.